ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 ## Create a database {#create-db}

-To work with [row](../../concepts/datamodel/table.md#row-oriented-tables) and [column](../../concepts/datamodel/table.md#column-oriented-tables) oriented tables, you need to create at least one database and run a process (or processes) to serve this database (dynamic nodes):
+To work with [row-oriented](../../concepts/datamodel/table.md#row-oriented-tables) and [column-oriented](../../concepts/datamodel/table.md#column-oriented-tables) tables, you need to create at least one database and run a process (or processes) to serve this database (dynamic nodes):

 To execute the administrative command for database creation, you will need the `ca.crt` certificate file issued by the Certificate Authority (see the above description of cluster initialization).